The-Lab-at-OPM/Welcome-to-Telehealth-Kit/readme.md

-# Telehealth Getting Started Kit
+# Welcome to Telehealth Kit

-This is the prototype for the Telehealth Getting Started Kit.
+This is the prototype for the Welcome to Telehealth Kit.
 It’s built with [Middleman](https://middlemanapp.com/) but can and should be built and used with a content management system.
 You can view the latest build on staging via anatecture.

 ## Development